-As a result of this mutual awareness, Starlink satellites that cross into the inner boresight only need to quiet their systems within a few tens of seconds, depending on the beam size at different DL frequencies.
-Currently at the VLA, the inner and outer cutoffs are set at different values for the 10.7-12.7~GHz (coincides with VLA's X and Ku bands) and the 1990-1995~MHz (VLA's L and S bands) DL bands due to the different beam sizes at the telescope's receiver bands.
-Figure~\ref{fig:SatLog} shows statistics for TBA at the VLA in the first 1.5~months of 2025 for both Starlink's X and DtC DL bands.
-Note that in this Figure,~there is significant daily variation in the number of avoidance events on different days, dependent on the fraction of observing in the relevant VLA receiver bands (i.e., L, S, X, or Ku) that day.
-For example, an active day for X-band observations (06~Jan~2025) was a relatively quiet day for L-band observations.
-Similarly, Figure~\ref{fig:SatODSRxLog} shows the correlation between the total Starlink passages with TBA activated and the total observation times (in minutes) conducted by the VLA receivers at the corresponding receivers overlapping the Starlink's X and DtC DL bands.
-The approximately linear correlation of these data indicates that the Starlink systems are successfully activating their avoidance mechanisms using the provided ODS data.
+As a result of this informed awareness, Starlink satellites that cross into the inner boresight only need to quiet their systems within a few tens of seconds, depending on the beam size at different DL frequencies.
+Currently at the VLA, the inner and outer cutoffs are set at different values for the 10.7-12.7~GHz (coincides with VLA's X and Ku bands) and the 1990-1995~MHz (VLA's L and S bands) DL bands due to the different receiver beam sizes.
+Figure~\ref{fig:SatLog} shows statistics for TBA at the VLA in the first 1.5~months of 2025 for both Starlink's X and DTC bands.
+Note that in this Figure, there is significant daily variations in the number of avoidance events, depending on the fraction of observation done in the respective VLA bands (i.e., L, S, X, or Ku) that day.
+Similarly, Figure~\ref{fig:SatODSRxLog} shows the correlation between the total Starlink passages with TBA activated and the total observation times (in minutes) conducted by the VLA receivers at the corresponding receivers overlapping the Starlink's X and DTC bands.
+The approximately linear correlation of these data indicates that the Starlink systems are successfully activating TBA using the provided ODS data.